Welcome to Insights For Parents

 ♦ You’ll learn ways to support your own well being and development by tending to yourself as both a person and a parent.

-Insights For Parents presents a union of contemporary science and a trove of wisdom from many traditions that together help you guide your child with knowledge and wisdom.
+Insights For Parents presents a union of contemporary science and a trove of wisdom from many traditions that together help you nurture your child, and yourself, with knowledge and wisdom.

 Why a prism?
 The banner image on this website is a prism revealing the colorful spectrum of light that we otherwise perceive as merely white light.
-Similarly, when you understand human behavior and development, many complex processes and phases that seem mysterious are suddenly revealed and visible.
+Similarly, when you understand human behavior and development, many complex processes, phases and choices that seem mysterious become visible.

 ~ Instant Insight ~